NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

       --max_reprojection_error 10                   \
       --min_triangulation_angle 1.0                 \
       --initial_max_reprojection_error 200

+The depth files will the same names but with the .pc extension will will be picked up automatically.

 It is suggested to carefully examine the text printed on screen by this tool.
 See :numref:`rig_calibrator_registration` and